 - Dangshin-eul johahaeyo (당신을 좋아해요): I like you.

-- Dangshin-eul manhi johahaeyo (당신을 많이 좋아해요): I really like you.
+- Dangshin-eul manhi johahaeyo (당신을 많이 좋아해요): I like you very much.

 - Dangshin-eul manhi saranghaeyo (당신을 많이 사랑해요): I love you very much.